hoverboard88/hoverboard/wp-content/plugins/ga-google-analytics/readme.txt

 More info about [user opt-out](https://developers.google.com/analytics/devguides/collection/analyticsjs/user-opt-out).

+**How to disable the "auto" parameter in ga(create)?**

+By default the plugin includes the `auto` parameter in the tracking code:

+	ga('create', 'GA-123456789000', 'auto');

+However some tracking techniques (such as Site Speed Sample Rate) require replacing the `auto` parameter.
+To do it:

+First disable the `auto` parameter by adding the following code to WordPress functions or custom plugin:

+	// GA Google Analytics - Disable auto parameter function ga_google_analytics_enable_auto($enable) { return false; }
+	add_filter('ga_google_analytics_enable_auto', 'ga_google_analytics_enable_auto');

+Now that `auto` is disabled, you can replace it with your own parameter(s).
+For example, to implement Universal Analytics Site Speed Sample Rate, enter the following code in the plugin setting "Custom Tracker Objects":

+	{'siteSpeedSampleRate': 100}

+Save changes and done.
+The resulting tracking code will now look like this:

+	ga('create', 'GA-123456789000', {'siteSpeedSampleRate': 100});

+So can adjust things as needed to add any parameters that are required.

 **Got a question?**

 To ask a question, suggest a feature, or provide feedback, [contact me directly](https://perishablepress.com/contact/).
 Learn more about [Google Analytics](https://www.google.com/analytics/) and [GA tracking methods](https://perishablepress.com/3-ways-track-google-analytics/).